 - myasthenia gravis,

 - severe rheumatoid arthritis,

 Hepatitis CHepatitis C is an inflammation of the liver due to the hepatitis C virus (HCV), which is usually spread by blood transfusion, hemodialysis, and needle sticks, especially with intravenous drug abuse.
 Symptoms of chronic hepatitis include fatigue, fever, muscle aches, loss of appetite, and fever.
 Chronic hepatitis C may be cured in most individuals with drugs that target specific genomes of hepatitis C.

 interferonInterferons are a family of natural occurring proteins.
-Interferons are used to treat many diseases that involve the immune system for example, cancers, hepatitis, AIDS, multiple sclerosis, genital and perianal warts, and granulomatous disease.
+Interferons are used to treat many diseases that involve the immune system for example, cancers, hepatitis, AIDS, multiple sclerosis (MS), genital and perianal warts, and granulomatous disease.
 Side effects, drug interactions, warnings and precautions and patient safety information should be reviewed prior to taking any medication.

 Kidney failure can occur from an acute event or a chronic condition or disease.
 Prerenal kidney failure is caused by blood loss, dehydration, or medication.
 Some of the renal causes of kidney failure include sepsis, medications, rhabdomyolysis, multiple myeloma, and acute glomerulonephritis.

 Post renal causes of kidney failure include bladder obstruction, prostate problems, tumors, or kidney stones.Treatment options included diet, medications, or dialysis.